Information on breast screening for Aboriginal women

-BreastScreen WA has ten metropolitan clinics and four mobile breast screening services visiting about 100 rural towns every two years.
+BreastScreen WA has eleven metropolitan clinics and four mobile breast screening services visiting about 100 rural towns every two years.
 The dates and location for each visit are publicised via local media, health and community contacts prior to the arrival of the service.

 Book online or phone 13 20 50 for a FREE screening mammogram appointment (for the cost of a local call).

 National Relay Service - A phone solution for people who are deaf or have a hearing or speech impairment.

 If you would like to talk to about breast screening please phone the BreastScreen WA Aboriginal Program Officer on (08) 9323 6709 or your local Aboriginal Medical Service (AMS).

 For country women please contact your local AMS or talk to your doctor.

 BreastScreen WA understands long distances and access to appropriate transport can be obstacles for women living in remote areas.
 Group bookings and assistance with transport for groups of eligible women can be arranged to overcome these difficulties.